 Instructions

-• Place the butter and sugar in a large mixing bowl.
-Using a hand mixer like this one, beat the butter and sugar at medium-high speed until light and fluffy.
-Reduce the speed to low and add one egg at a time, beating gently until combined.
+• Combine the butter and sugar.
+To a separate large mixing bowl, add the butter and sugar.
+Use a hand mixer at medium-high speed to beat until light and fluffy, then reduce the speed to low and add one egg at a time, beating gently until combined.

-• Dust the lined baking sheet with flour.
-Spoon the dough on top.
+• Chill the dough.
+Spoon the dough on top of the prepared baking sheet.
 Refrigerate for 30 minutes.

-• Take the dough out of the fridge.
+• Shape the dough.
+When the dough has chilled, remove from the fridge and transfer to a large cutting board.
 Using floured hands, form a log that's about 12 inches long (it doesn't need to be perfect.
 The dough will spread during baking).

-• Bake for 25 minutes, or until the dough is slightly golden, rotating the baking sheet halfway through.
+• Bake the dough.
+Bake for 25 minutes, or until the dough is slightly golden, rotating the baking sheet halfway through.

-• At this point, the dough should still be quite soft.
+• Slice into cookies.
+At this point, the dough should still be quite soft.
 Remove from the oven and let cool for 10 to 20 minutes.
-Take a serrated knife and cut the log into 1/2-inch slices.
-Arrange the biscotti slices flat in one layer on the baking sheet, keep them about 1/2 inch apart.
+Use a serrated knife to cut the log into 1/2-inch slices.
+Arrange the biscotti slices flat in one layer on the baking sheet, spacing them about 1/2 inch apart.

-• Reduce the oven heat to 275 degrees F. Bake for another 30-35 minutes, turning the biscotti cookies over halfway through until crisp.
+• Twice bake the biscotti.
+Reduce the oven heat to 275°F. Bake for another 30-35 minutes, turning the biscotti cookies over halfway through until crisp.
 Remove from the heat and transfer to a wire rack to cool.
+Once cooled completely, store the biscotti in a loosely covered glass jar or container.
+Enjoy!

 Video